paritytech/parity-bitcoin/README.md

 ## Logging

-This is a section only for dev / power users.
+This is a section only for developers and power users.

-You can enable detailed client logging by setting env variable `RUST_LOG`, e.g.,
+You can enable detailed client logging by setting the environment variable `RUST_LOG`, e.g.,

 ```
 RUST_LOG=verification=info ./target/release/pbtc --quiet
 ```

-`pbtc` started with this env variable will print all logs comming from `verification` module with verbosity `info` or higher.
+`pbtc` started with this environment variable will print all logs coming from `verification` module with verbosity `info` or higher.
 Available log levels are:

 - `error`
 - `warn`